openpublishoperation/devops-learn-pr/docs/git/migrate-from-tfvc-to-git.md

 2. A “tip migration”, importing only the latest version of the source code, is suggested.
-You can opt to migrate some history, up to 180 days, so that your team doesn’t need to refer back to TFVC as often, but [this is discouraged](centralized-to-git.md) unless your history is very simple.
+You can opt to migrate some history, up to 180 days, so that your team doesn’t need to refer back to TFVC as often, but [this is discouraged](centralized-to-git.md) if your history is very simple.
 3. You do not have binary assets like images, scientific data sets, or game models in your repository.
 These assets should use the Git LFS